Looking for some new things to do with kids?

 700 West C Street, Kannapolis, NC

 Village Park has a double-decker carousel, the only one of its kind in North Carolina, as part of its attractions.
-Carousel rides are just $1.50.
-The park also features the Rotary Express train and a splash pad (both $1.50), a playground, picnic shelters, and lots of open space.
+Carousel rides are just $2.
+The park also features the Rotary Express train and a splash pad (both $2), a playground, picnic shelters, and lots of open space.
+The carousel and train are seasonal.

 The park is also the site for many of Kannapolis’ summer entertainment programming, including movies and concerts, as well as the city’s extensive Christmas events, including the Celebration of Lights and Winterland Express.